-EM-KLEEN and SEMI-KLEEN downstream plasma cleaner
+EM-KLEEN and SEMI-KLEEN UHV in-situ plasma cleaner

-Frist step: XPS analysis on clean InGaAs samples;
+First step: XPS analysis on clean InGaAs samples;

 Second step: Hydrogen plasma cleaning using SEMI-KLEEN plasma cleaner, no added contamination from plasma cleaner;